ai-application/MM-UniCMBs/README.md

 We would appreciate if you could give this repo a star or cite our paper!

 # Acknowledgement
 MM-UniCMBs is an open source project that welcome scholar to join this direction.
-This project is only for research purposes and cannot be used for any commercial purposes.
+This project is only for research and cannot be used for any commercial purposes.